 - All applicant households for Heating Equipment Repair and Replacement must be resource tested.
 This includes TA and SNAP recipients even if the household is categorically income eligible. - Resources for all household members, as defined by HEAP, are counted. - Resources must be explored and availability determined.
 The resource checklist on the Heating Equipment Repair and Replacement Worksheet (LDSS-4867) must be completed.
-Only liquid available resources are counted. - All applicants for Heating Equipment Repair and Replacement receive a standard resource exclusion of \$3,000 in addition to all other applicable exemptions. - The available amount of resources is determined by reviewing the allowable exemptions in the HEAP Manual. - Applicants who have available liquid resources, after exemptions are applied, that equal or exceed the cost of the repair or replacement are not eligible.
+Only liquid available resources are counted. - All applicants for Heating Equipment Repair and Replacement receive a standard resource exclusion of \$3000 in addition to all other applicable exemptions - The available amount of resources is determined by reviewing the allowable exemptions in the HEAP Manual. - Applicants who have available liquid resources, after exemptions are applied, that equal or exceed the cost of the repair or replacement are not eligible.
 If the available resources are less than the cost of the repair or replacement, applicants are required to apply any available liquid resources after exemptions to the cost of the repair or replacement.

-- Resources of Co-Owners - If the dwelling is co-owned and the co-owner(s) does not reside in the dwelling, the district must explore the availability of resources and contributions from the co-owner(s).
-Resources are determined in the same manner as for the applicant.
+Resources of Co-Owners

+- If the dwelling is co-owned and the co-owner(s) does not reside in the dwelling, the district must explore the availability of resources and contributions from the co-owner(s).
+Resources are determined in the same manner as for the applicant. - Only a prorated share of the repair/replacement cost may be paid with HEAP funds when: - 1) The co-owner(s) is not accessible - 2) The co-owner(s) refuses to provide documentation of resources, and/or - 3) The co-owner(s) has resources exceeding the established limits.